 Even babies are taught to wave.
-Dads and moms teach them to wave goodbye to other babies, their pets and their pediatrician.
-Even an aunt or uncle may feel snubbed, or feel like they are snubbing the baby, if they don’t wave goodbye to the baby.
+Dads and moms teach them to wave goodbye to other babies, their pets, and their pediatrician.
+Even an aunt or uncle may feel snubbed, or feel like they are snubbing the baby if they don’t wave goodbye to the baby.

 What children observe in families is reinforced later on at school.
 In kindergarten, the end of the school day may be marked by singing a favorite song, after which, toddlers are told goodbye by their teachers.
 When their parents come to pick them up, they wave goodbye to their friends.

-Several parents intentionally teach their children to say goodbye, in order to help them grasp the concept of separation.
+Several parents intentionally teach their children to say goodbye, to help them grasp the concept of separation.
 For example, they may say a quick goodbye when running to the store or going to work.

 Separation anxiety may be observed in children from as early as eight months.
 Saying goodbye to children helps them to understand that parents are separate individuals.